-The Grand Rapids Community College Mathematics Department is pleased to announce that it will host its next Mathematics Seminar on Tuesday, March 14, 3:00-4:00 p.m. in 101 Cook.
-Our speaker will be GRCC mathematics instructor Nancy Forrest, and she will discuss the number pi.
-Her title and abstract are below.
+The Grand Rapids Community College Mathematics Department is pleased to announce that it will host its next Mathematics Seminar on Tuesday, November 15, 3:00-4:00 PM in 102 Cook.
+Our speaker, GRCC mathematics instructor Alejandro Saldivar, will explore geometric constructions in which only a compass is used.
+The title and abstract are below.

 For centuries, the classical approach to solving geometry problems required that solutions be demonstrated using only a compass and straightedge.
 It was later discovered that the straightedge, while useful, was not really needed.
 This talk will be accessible to anyone with an interest in geometry and an appreciation for understanding different ways of solving problems.
 As always, everyone is welcome!

 Pop and cookies will be served at 2:45 PM.

 Compass-Only Geometric Constructions

 In the geometry of straightedge and compass constructions, it turns out that the straightedge is not necessary.
 This math seminar will cover the following:

 - a bit of history involving compass-only geometry